tonyzyang/zeshiyang.github.io/about/index.md

 </p>

 <p>
-Benjamin J. Radford is a Principal Data Scientist with Sotera Defense Solutions.
-He received his Ph.D. in Political Science from Duke University where he studied security, peace, & conflict and political methodology.
-He specializes in data science, cybersecurity, political forecasting, and arms proliferation.
+Caesar F. Yang is a Graduate Student motivated by FinTech and data science.
+He received his Master of Science in Applied Finance from Pepperdine University where he studied accounting, finance, & statistics and financial modeling.
+He specializes in finance, data science, and investment.
 </p>

 <p>